 If your student is 12 years and older, and has fully completed their COVID-19 vaccination, you have the option to provide proof of their vaccination status.
 By providing proof of vaccination, your student can continue to attend school in-person, if they remain symptom-free.
 To provide proof of vaccination status, complete the Vaccination Status and Testing Consent Form (English/Spanish).
 However, if your student becomes symptomatic, please keep them home, contact your doctor and inform your school site attendance office.

 The guidance schools must adhere to during the school day also applies to all extracurricular activities that are operated or supervised by schools, and all activities that occur on a school site, whether or not they occur during school hours, including, but not limited to, sports, band, chorus, and clubs.
-For more on this topic, see #16 on the COVID-19 Public Health Guidance for K-12 Schools in California, 2021-22 School Year.
+For more on this topic, visit COVID-19 Public Health Guidance for K-12 Schools in California, 2022-23 School Year.